 One thing now that’s different from today is that Friendly Plastic also comes in pellets as ell as strips.
 Which I think, will give you a little leeway as you work, as you won’t be hampered by corners or contours when working.
 You could pour the pellets into a mold, like, say a cookie cutter, melt them and let them set up.

 So if you want to try it, best bet is to get a few molds, too, to make it easier.
+Just don’t store it for 20 years and expect it to work as magically as it did when it was fresh…LOL!
 And this, my friends, is why I call Friendly Plastic the sculpting material for non sculptors!